-Voiced approximants are similar in acoustic structure to vowels and diphthongs and are periodic with F1-F3 occurring in the 0-4000 Hz spectral range.
+Voiced approximants are similar in acoustic structure to vowels and diphthongs and are periodic with F1-F3 occurring in the 0-4,000 Hz spectral range.
 As a class, approximants can often be distinguished from vowels by their lower amplitude and from each other by the values of their formant frequencies.
-Fig. 9 shows that for the sonorant-rich sentence ' where were you while we were away?' there are usually dips in two energy bands that have been proposed by Espy-Wilson (1992, 1994) for identifying approximants.
+Figure 3.8 shows that for the sonorant-rich sentence "Where were you while we were away?" there are usually dips in two energy bands that have been proposed by Espy-Wilson (1992, 1994) for identifying approximants.

-Typical characteristics for approximant consonants that have been reported in the literature (and of which some are shown in the spectrogram in Fig. 8) are as follows:
+Typical characteristics for approximant consonants that have been reported in the literature (and of which some are shown in the spectrogram in Figure 3.8) are as follows:

-[w] has F1 and F2 close together and both low in frequency.
-The ranges reported for American English are 300-400 Hz for F1 and 600-800 Hz for F2 (e.g., Dalston, 1975; Lehiste, 1964; Mack & Blumstein, 1983). [w], like labials and labial-velars have a low F2 and this is one of the factors that contributes to sound changes involving these segments (see Ohala & Lorentz, 1977 for further details).
+- [w] has F1 and F2 close together and both low in frequency.
+The ranges reported for American English are 300-400 Hz for F1 and 600-800 Hz for F2 (e.g., Lehiste, 1964; Mack & Blumstein, 1983). [w], like labials and labial-velars, has a low F2 and this is one of the factors that contributes to sound changes involving these segments (see Ohala & Lorentz, 1977, for further details). - [j] like [i] has a low F1 and a high F2 see Figure 3.8.